ptangyue/Pam-Tangyuenyong-Portfolio/Part2_Final_Project.md

 1. Type of scam bar chart (page 6)

 Most feedbacks mention the concern about the use of gradient and the use of horizontal bar, which make it hard to tell % for audience to tell % each scam account for.
-To address these issues, I plan to use consider pick two significant scams and use different tone of colors, such as red and yellow, while use grey for the other types.
+To address these issues, I plan to pick two significant scams and use different tone of colors, such as red and yellow, to make it stand out and use grey for the other types.
 In addition, I plan to use a pie chart with % on it to help audience easily interpret the proportion.

 2. Dollar icon (page 5)